Relocating to London: a guide

 Property search engines like Rightmove and Zoopla give a good indication of the rental market in terms of pace and budgets.

-Making an offer and moving in
+Making an offer and moving to London

 Once you find a property and your offer is accepted, find out who will manage it.
 This will either be a landlord or a property management team.
 It’s important to have a good relationship with them, as it can make all the difference to your experience.

-Important questions to ask include:
+Important questions to ask

-- Estimated cost of bills.
+• Estimated cost of bills.

-- EPC rating (energy performance certificate) – this impacts the cost of heating the property.
+• EPC rating (energy performance certificate) – this impacts the cost of heating the property.

-- Which London borough and council tax band the property falls into.
+• Which London borough and council tax band the property falls into.

-Know the next steps required to secure the property.
 You will usually be asked to pay a holding deposit to take the property off the market, typically, the equivalent of a week’s rent.
 There will be reference checks, followed by a contract to sign.
 Expect to pay a further one month’s rent in advance, and a five-week security deposit (your one week holding deposit is deducted from this).

 On the exciting day you move in, expect a full inventory check along with meter readings and an overview of the condition of the property, conducted by an independent inventory clerk.
 This is worth attending, should you need to challenge any discrepancies in the report, which you have seven days to query.
 The report forms the basis for receiving your full security deposit back at the end of your tenancy.